openhab/openhabian/docs/openhabian.md

 ## Setup notes

 ### On openHAB3
-openHABian will install latest stable **openHAB2** by default.
+openHABian will install latest stable **openHAB 2** by default.
 To ease upgrading, `openhabian-config`  will migrate the openHABian environment and install openHAB3 for you.
 There's big changes such as to install Java 11 (which is mandatory for openHAB3). openHAB3 will use a separate file `/etc/default/openhab` and most directory names will change from `... /openhab2/ ...` to `... /openhab/ ...` (NOTE: not `openhab3`).
 It's a number of places there'll be changes in, often subtle ones like the name of Samba export shares to change.